 I am troubled that the privilege I enjoyed in leaving the church is the same privilege being used to lessen rather than eliminate discrimination, thereby making discrimination more palatable.
 I feel troubled because there is little I can do to bring about change.
-No, I am not tempted to rejoin the church - as if what is needed is yet another white, hetero, southern male!
-The church has too many of my kind already.

 I am troubled because I am not sure what to do.
 I am vowing to renew my commitment to do no harm, especially to my queer friends and colleagues, and to love others and to love God.
 I am vowing to keep at the center of my mind my own privilege and how that has benefited me and continues to insulate me from any harm; and to not make decisions that continue that privilege and accompanying benefit.

-But I remain troubled and saddened and a little pissed off.
-The United Methodist Church is a mess and is creating so much hurt right now and that alone pisses me off, but I have to confess that in my time in the church I did far too little to work for full inclusion.
+But I remain troubled and saddened and a little ticked off.
+The United Methodist Church is a mess and is creating so much hurt right now and that alone makes me angry, but I have to confess that in my time in the church I did far too little to work for full inclusion.
 Far too little.
 I stayed far too close to the center.
 I promoted gradualism and incrementalism, thinking I was reaching out to both sides, while I was in fact actually caving into the sin of maintaining comfort for the existing powers at the expense of the powerless.
 I sinned and repented too late.